The Base (neo-Nazi group): Other incidents

 In November 2023, an anti-terrorist police operation coordinated by Europol and Eurojust was carried out in six European countries (Belgium, Croatia, Italy, Lithuania, the Netherlands and Romania) against The Base.
 Five suspects were arrested and seven others questioned.
 Police seized weapons, Nazi material and computer data.
 In Belgium, two people were arrested in Ostend and Diepenbeek, one of whom, described as a "leader", was charged with spreading terrorist messages and attempted recruitment.

 In September 2024, three men were arrested in the Netherlands on suspicion of belonging to The Base.
 The suspects were charged with incitement to terrorism via Internet discussions.

 The same month, the Italian police arrested an 18-year-old and placed under surveillance a 20-year-old of Romanian origin, both suspected of having links with The Base.
 They are also linked to the Russian accelerationist network Aast.
 The youngest, already known for threatening a classmate with a knife after praising Hitler, is also involved in child pornography and sextortion.
 The 20-year-old suspect is said to have actively disseminated neo-Nazi, anti-Semitic and pro-Russian propaganda, while encouraging the use of weapons and homemade explosives against those whom the Aast network considers "subhuman": non-whites, Muslims and enemies of the neo-Nazi accelerationist cause.

 In February 2025, a 15-year-old British teenager was accused of planning a terrorist attack and belonging to The Base.
 He denied the charges and is due to appear in court on March 14, 2025.

 In July 2025, the group's Ukrainian branch, the White Phoenix, claimed responsibility for the killing of Ivan Voronych, a colonel in the Security Service of Ukraine, in Kyiv on 10 July.

+In December 2025, a raid coordinated by Europol and the Guardia Civil in Spain arrested 3 suspected members of The Base and seized equipment including 2 firearms, various bladed and blunt weapons, tactical equipment used in training activities and Nazi material.

+In February 2026, the group's Ukrainian branch, claimed responsibility for a car bombing in Odesa.
+They implied the “border service” officer who was killed was assisting Russia.